indyfromoz/Arduino-Homebot/README.md

 Remote units consists of an Arduino Nano v3.0, one or more sensors and a 433MHz transmitter. *Horai* consists of DHT11 or DHT22 for humidity measurement and BMP085 for temperature and pressure measure.

+#### Data

+Three datastreams are available in a COSM feed - <https://cosm.com/feeds/106000>.
+The data originates from a DHT11 and a BMP085.